miftahulaziz/ICT720-2025-TeamProject/README.md

 These interpretations support detecting movement changes, altitude variations, and sudden anomalies like falls.

-# Objectives:
-1. **Movement Change Detection**: Utilize accelerometer data to monitor changes in movement patterns, including acceleration, deceleration, and directional shifts.
-2. **Pressure and Altitude Change Detection**: Use barometric pressure sensors to measure altitude variations, enabling detection of ascending or descending movements.
-3. **Accident Detection**: Identify sudden, irregular movement patterns indicative of accidents (e.g., falls or collisions).
-4. **Data Fusion**: Combine data from both accelerometer and barometric sensors for more accurate and reliable event detection.
-5. **Data Processing**: Process sensor data to provide alerts in case of detected anomalies.

 # Methodology:
 - **Data Collection**: Acquire raw data from the BMP280 (pressure) and MPU-6050 (accelerometer and gyroscope) via the ESP32-S2, published to an MQTT broker (`broker.emqx.io`) under topics like `brohiking/all`, `brohiking/pressure`, etc.